St. Pancras Trees of Christmas Past

 The tree stood at a magnificent 43-foot and had over 1,800 decorations.
 The sparkling floral scent of Tiffany's Signature Eau de Parfum fragrance diffused from the tree at key intervals each day, creating a unique immersive sensorial experience for holiday shoppers.

-Last year we teamed up with perfume and beauty brand Lancôme to unveil the station's 2019 sparkling festive installation, inspired by Paris’ most iconic landmark - The Eiffel Tower.
+In 2019, we teamed up with perfume and beauty brand Lancôme to unveil the station's 2019 sparkling festive installation, inspired by Paris’ most iconic landmark - The Eiffel Tower.

 The magnifique 36-foot installation embodied the elegance and cheerful spirit of the world’s largest French beauty brand, brightening up the station with Lancôme’s signature pink pantone.
 The breath-taking creation was adorned with over 1,500 bottles of the brand’s signature fragrance, La Vie Est Belle; a scent that captures free-spirited and fulfilled femininity, perfectly embodied by Lancôme’s Global Ambassador and face of the fragrance, Julia Roberts.